StellarNavi/StellarNavi.github.io/README.md

 #this is in progress....
 <p>Hello 👋 I’m <strong>Audrey Weaver</strong>, and I am completing my <strong>Bachelor of Science in Computer Science</strong> with a concentration in <strong>Data Analytics</strong>.
 Over the course of this program, I have developed both the technical depth and professional confidence to design, build, troubleshoot, and deliver impactful software solutions.</p>

 <p>This ePortfolio, which features my custom capstone project <a href="https://mymessiertracker.com" target="_blank" rel="noopener"><strong>My Messier Tracker</strong></a>, demonstrates my ability to apply computer science principles to solve meaningful problems through full-stack development, database engineering, and data visualization.
-Early coursework in algorithms and data structures strengthened my logical problem-solving foundation, while later courses emphasized secure, modular software and well-documented database design.</p>

-<p>The <em>My Messier Tracker</em> project is a culmination of these skills.
-It is a full-stack web application that allows users to track, document, and analyze their astrophotography progress across the Messier catalog.
-The project integrates a PostgreSQL database, Flask back end, and interactive front end featuring real user data and visualizations.
-Through this process, I demonstrated proficiency in software engineering, database optimization, user authentication, and security design.</p>
+Early coursework in algorithms and data structures strengthened my logical problem-solving foundation, while later courses emphasized secure, modular software and well-documented code.
+This project integrates a PostgreSQL database, Flask back end, and interactive front end featuring real user data and real-time visualizations.
+Through this process, I demonstrated proficiency in software engineering, database optimization, and secure application design.</p>

 <p>Collaboration and communication have been central to my success in this program.
-I have worked in agile-style environments, managed code versions through Git and GitHub, and practiced clear documentation through peer reviews and project artifacts.
+I have worked in agile-style environments, managed code versions through Git and GitHub, and practiced clear documentation, both written and verbal.
 These experiences have prepared me to thrive in dynamic, cross-functional teams and to communicate technical insights effectively to both technical and non-technical audiences.</p>

 <p>My ePortfolio showcases three major enhancements representing the core areas of computer science: <strong>software engineering</strong>, <strong>algorithms and data structures</strong>, and <strong>databases</strong>.
 Collectively, these artifacts demonstrate my ability to turn well-designed ideas into production-ready applications that deliver value.
 As I enter the next stage of my career, I bring a passion for data-driven problem solving, continuous learning, and building solutions that balance innovation with security and performance.</p>